Railroad Museum of Oklahoma

 Enid, OK 73701

 The Railroad Museum of Oklahoma in Enid features one of the largest collections of railroad material in the United States.
-Housed in a historic freight depot from the 1920s donated by the Santa Fe Railroad Company, the building was vacant for 25 years until restoration began in the late 1980s.
+The museum is housed in an historic freight depot from the 1920s which was donated by the Santa Fe Railroad Company and had been vacant for 25 years until restoration began in the late 1980s.
 It is a large space with 360 windows that is full of historical artifacts.
 The Railroad Museum of Oklahoma has the distinction of being one of the only railroad museums in the country to conduct all of their caboose excursions over the rails.

 Facility Amenities: ADA Compliant, Gift Shop, Meeting Space Available